Healthy Homes Assessment Ōtāne

 Home Assessments Ōtāne for Rental Properties

-There are numerous things you should look for in a home assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+There are many concerns you should look for in a home assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
 Some examples include:

-The repercussions of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently being in the wrong of a ruling on tenancy services ruling could be significant for property managers and landlords.
-For professional guidance, contact us today and book your rental properties home evaluation.
+The repercussions of not having a Healthy home in relation to the Residential Tenancies Act and consequently being in the wrong of an tenant solutions ruling can have a significant impact for property owners and landlords.
+For expert advice, call today to book your rental property house evaluation.

 home assessments for rental properties